thanhhaidev/icomoon_generator/README.md

 Required positional arguments:
 - `<input-json-file>`
-Path to the input font file.
+Path to the input json file.
 Should have .json extension.
 - `<output-class-file>`
 Path to the output class file.
 Should have .dart extension.